 Students traveling abroad for learning, fieldwork or research are required by UW policy to register their travel.
 Students on programs offered through UW Study Abroad are registered as part of their enrollment and no further actions are required.
-This includes students who are employed in some capacity by UW (ie. staff appointments, researchers, HFS, etc.).
+Students who are employed in some capacity by UW are required to register their travel as students (ie. staff appointments, researchers, HFS, etc.).

-Employees (faculty, other academic personnel, staff) on official travel abroad are strongly encouraged to register their travel and should follow their units’ specific policies or requirements.
+Employees (faculty, other academic personnel, staff, including medical residents) on official UW travel abroad are strongly encouraged to register their travel and should follow their units’ specific policies or requirements.

 Graduate and undergraduate students